zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/setup/setup-compute.md

 -   Connect to the RAC database

 ### Prerequisites
-This lab assumes you have:
+This lab assumes you have the following:
-- An Oracle Free Tier or Paid Cloud account
+- An Oracle LiveLabs or Paid Cloud account
-- SSH Keys
+- Completed Lab: Generate SSH Keys

 ## **STEP 1A**: Create Stack:  Compute + Networking